williamthom-as/pal/README.md

     $ gem install pal

 If you wish to use Docker, please use the Dockerfile provided.
+Run:

+    $ sudo docker build -t pal .
+    $ sudo docker run -it --rm pal bash

+    $

 ## Development